Leonard Manasseh: Private life

-Manasseh was firstly married to Karin Williger (1919-2008), a textile designer, with whom he had two sons, Alan and Zachary, and, after they divorced following her desertion that forced Manasseh to return to England from Singapore where he was setting up a practice, he married Sarah Delaforce in 1957.
+Manasseh was firstly married to Karen Willinger (1919–2008), a textile designer, with whom he had two sons, Alan and Zachary, and, after they divorced following her desertion that forced Manasseh to return to England from Singapore where he was setting up a practice, he married Sarah Delaforce in 1957.
 They had three children, a daughter, Rebecca, and two sons, Amos and Phineas, and the extended family lived at 6 Bacon's Lane, Highgate, a house designed by Manasseh that was completed in 1959.

 Manasseh turned 100 in May 2016 and died in March 2017.
 He was predeceased by both his wives, his oldest son Alan and his daughter, Rebecca.
 His son Amos became custodian of the Highgate property in 2019.
 In that year, Leonard Manasseh's granddaughter, Chloe Manasseh, an artist, undertook a commission for The British High Commission in Singapore which referenced her late grandfather's recollections of his childhood in Eden Hall, Singapore.
 His son Phineas (Phin) is also an architect.